 Unparalleled Levels of 1:1 Mentorship

-Every Bachelor of Integrative Studies student is assigned a faculty advisor who will advise the student in the design of their study plan based on the student’s identified industry or societal challenge.
-The faculty advisor will provide guidance throughout the student’s candidacy and supervise the student for their capstone project or dissertation.
+Every Bachelor of Integrative Studies student is assigned a faculty advisor who will advise on the design of their study plan based on the student’s identified industry or societal challenge.
+The faculty advisor will provide guidance throughout the student’s candidacy and supervise the student's capstone project or dissertation.

-In addition, every student on the Professional track will also be assigned an capstone mentor to help them integrate their coursework learning with real industry applications and understand the context, nuances, complexities and outlook of the industry.
+In addition, every student on the Professional track will be assigned a capstone mentor to help them integrate their coursework with real-world applications and understand the industry's context, nuances, complexities and outlook.
 Every student on the Research track will be assigned a dissertation supervisor to guide them in academic inquiry.